My main Art supplies (page in progress)

 - Paints.
 I mostly paint with Holbein watercolors in tubes.
 I prefer tubes because of the size of my paintings, and because it's much easier to get the correct ratio of color and paint.
 Tubes also last for a long time.
 They are a better investment.
 My second choice are Schmincke Horadam in tubes.

 - Brushes.
-I am currently developing my own lines of watercolor brushes, but "Golden 1", Round 8 is already available in my Etsy shop.
+I have my own lines of watercolor brushes such as: "Golden 1", Round 8, "Golden 2" Round 8 and 3/4, and "Songbird" quills (custom made by Da Vinci Artist brush) are available in my Etsy shop.

 Extra stuff I like to have: